shivangsharma01/ChatGPT-for-PDFs/README.md

 We welcome contributions from the community.
 If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code as long as you adhere to the terms specified in the license.

 ---